Magaland is having its faith tested – maybe St Donald is only human after all

 There was a Trump loyalist on the radio on Thursday morning trying to explain the whiplash-inducing U-turn on tariffs the night before.
 He said that what the US president wanted was for the world to sit up and take notice of him.
 Well, if that’s the benchmark of success, then give the man at 1600 Pennsylvania Avenue a straight A+.
 Yes, everyone is sitting up.

-Trump loves the TV cameras.
-He can’t help but provide the world with a running commentary of what he’s doing.
-The Rose Garden theatricality, complete with a bingo board of tariffs, felt as though he were auditioning to be a game show host – but in fact, it was just another episode of The Trump Show.
+Donald Trump loves the TV cameras.
+He can’t help but provide the world with a running commentary on what he’s doing.
+The Rose Garden theatricality, complete with a bingo board of tariffs, felt as though he was auditioning to be a game-show host – but in fact, it was just another episode of The Trump Show.

 Just imagine how much more might have been achieved if he had sought to conduct his tariff negotiations in private, with – yes – threats of what might be in store for those who didn’t play ball.
 Instead, he went for fanfare... and spooked the hell out of markets across the planet.

 That’s why Madagascar would have to pay tariffs.
 Sorry.
 What?
 Why?
-Well, because Madagascar sold chocolate to America, and Madagascar didn’t buy much in return.
+Well, because Madagascar sold chocolate to America, and the Madagascans didn’t buy much in return.
 Maybe because they’re too poor?
-And then there were the tariffs applied to Guadeloupe and Martinique that were different from those of the EU – even though these two Caribbean islands are part of France.
+And then there were the tariffs imposed on Guadeloupe and Martinique, which were different from the ones applied to the EU – even though these two Caribbean islands are part of France.

 It was all so sloppy and rushed, almost as though it mattered more to announce it within the first 100 days than to get it right.

 And what are the tariffs for?
 The narrative is all over the place.
 Are they a revenue-raising measure to fund tax cuts?
-Well, if they were, then no matter how much Madagascar purchased from the US would make a difference.
+Well, if they were, then no matter how much Madagascar purchased from the US, it would make no difference.
 Or are they about eliminating trade deficits?

-To the extent that they’re about ‘reshoring’ – bringing back manufacturing jobs to the US – if you're on the board of an international company thinking of making a huge investment in the US and building a factory there, you'd want some macroeconomic certainty, some consistency in decision-making, some predictability.
-Not even the most addicted guzzler of the Kool-Aid could say that Donald Trump has offered much of that.
+To the extent that they’re about “reshoring” – bringing manufacturing jobs back to the US – if you were on the board of an international company that was thinking of making a huge investment in the US and building a factory there, you’d want some macroeconomic certainty, some consistency in decision-making, some predictability.
+Not even the most addicted guzzler of the Kool-Aid could say that Trump has offered much of that.

 So it seems to me there are two principal questions: what caused Trump to bottle it, to fold, to buckle, to capitulate (all words he will hate), and what does this mean for his leadership now?

-Listen to his disingenuous outriders and you’ll hear that the “policy readjustment” had been planned and plotted cunningly to isolate China.
-But from Trump’s own mouth, a different story – and I suspect the truth.
+Listen to his disingenuous outriders and you’ll hear that the “policy readjustment” was planned and plotted cunningly to isolate China.
+But from Trump’s own mouth came a different story – and, I suspect, the truth.
 He was spooked.

-In previous columns, I’ve quoted the brilliant Democratic strategist James Carville – he of “It’s the economy, stupid”.
+In previous columns, I’ve quoted the brilliant Democratic strategist James Carville – he of “It’s the economy, stupid” fame.
 But something he said a couple of years ago really struck me this week.
-It was this: “I used to think that if there was reincarnation, I wanted to come back as the President or the Pope or as a .400 baseball hitter.
+It was this: “I used to think that if there was reincarnation, I wanted to come back as the president, or the Pope, or as a .400 baseball hitter.
 But now I would want to come back as the bond market.
 You can intimidate everybody.”

 When Trump announced the 90-day pause, a giddy Wall Street went more berserk than students who’ve just finished their finals.
 But a day later, the markets were flashing red again; the sell-off was continuing.
 They had got from Trump a partial surrender – now they wanted more.
 They wanted the hokey-cokey of on-off tariff chaos to end.